 After breakfast, the coffee pickers then head out to the coffee plantations.
 Some live on the plantation grounds in makeshift camps, so the walk is very short, while others must travel by foot for as much as an hour in rough terrain to reach the fields.

 Picking ripe coffee cherries off the branches of the coffee tree is arduous work.
 Coffee pickers typically spend 8 to 9 hours amongst thick brush in the fields, with a short break for lunch.
 The coffee trees are located on steep mountainsides at high altitudes.
 While this location is best suited to grow the finest arabica coffee, these steep hillsides exert pressure on the ankles after many hours.
+Some hills are so steep, that I wondered how it was possible for coffee pickers to get at those trees.
+A coffee picker told me that they must tie themselves to the tree in order not to fall.

 While the adults are on the coffee plantations, the children stay back in the villages, with the oldest child acting as the supervisor.
 Many times the children come along to help their parents with the coffee picking (some as young as four years old).
 The extra helping hands mean more coffee can be harvested and therefore more money.
 Even though child labor laws prohibit this practice, it is still quite common.